 Although she spent most of her career as a marine biologist, Rachel Carson (1907–1964) is remembered mostly for raising the alarm over the dangers of pollution and pesticides.
 Her book Silent Spring detailed how chemicals like DDT could have unintended consequences; both the work and the public’s reaction to it helped usher in the modern environmental movement.
 Take a look at a few facts about Carson’s inspiring life.

 1. Rachel Carson published her first story at age 10.

 Carson’s love of nature was no doubt due to early exposure.
 Her family lived on 65 acres of farmland roughly 14 miles outside of Pittsburgh, Pennsylvania.
-She also loved writing: At age 10, Carson wrote a story about a downed fighter pilot, “A Battle in the Clouds,” and submitted it to St. Nicholas, a magazine geared to young writers that had also published pieces from William Faulkner and F. Scott Fitzgerald.
+She also loved writing: At age 10, Carson wrote a story about a downed fighter pilot, “A Battle in the Clouds,” and submitted it to St. Nicholas magazine, a publication geared to young writers that had also published pieces from William Faulkner and F. Scott Fitzgerald.
 Her story was accepted and published in 1918.